 As omnivores, black bears use a wide variety of foods, changing diets seasonally based on availability (Beck 1991, Kolenosky and Strathearn 1987) and typically do not obtain much of their food through predation.
+In Utah, carnivory is correlated to sex and elevation, with more carnivory observed in males and in bears living at higher altitudes (Hatch et al. 2019).
+Within this study, elevation was also correlated to density of ungulates.
 Rogers (1987) found that fruits, nuts, and insects were the foods most important to fall fattening and reproductive success.
 A study in Idaho (Beecham and Rohlman 1994) revealed that typically less than 2% of the diet is mammals.
 Black bear research in Utah (Richardson 1991, Bates 1991, Bunnell 1999, Black 2004) has found that vegetative matter is the most important item in their diet, followed by mast, insects and animal matter.
 Ogborn (1990) documented the importance of ants in the diet.